 Storm Drain Marker Installation Project

-In the spring of 2011, Lexington's Watershed Stewards installed storm drain markers in Lexington Center in order to educate residents and visitors about the connection between streams and storm drains.
+Lexington's Watershed Stewards installed storm drain markers in Lexington Center in order to educate residents and visitors about the connection between streams and storm drains.
 Look for the round, green markers that say "Don't Dump, Drains to Stream" throughout Lexington Center.
 Future installations will focus on other neighborhoods and areas throughout town.

 Check out the resources below for more information on storm drain marking: